 Tuxedo Pattern

-The harlequin pattern is the perfect balance between the minimalism of a van and the boldness of a tuxedo.
+The harlequin pattern is the best of both worlds: it’s simple like a van and bold like a tuxedo.

 Which Breeds Can Have the Harlequin Pattern?

-Several breeds can display this beautiful coat type.
-Some of the most common include:
+Many breeds have this lovely coat type.
+Here are some of the most common ones:

 Harlequin Cat Personality and Temperament